-The purpose of today’s post is to wish a very Happy Birthday to a Michigan Man named David J. Brandt.
-According, Wikipedia article linked below, David James “Dave” Brandt was born on day in Grand Rapids, Michigan.
+The purpose of today’s post is to wish a very Happy Birthday to a Michigan Man named Dave Brandt.
+According to the Wikipedia article linked below, David James “Dave” Brandt was born on day in Grand Rapids, Michigan.

-David J. “Dave” Brandt, and his teammates, played some outstanding football from 1997 to 2000.
+Dave Brandt, and his teammates, played some outstanding football from 1997 to 2000.
 Michigan’s overall record during this time was 41-8 which worked out to a winning percentage of just under eighty-four percent (.836).
-The Wolverines were even better in Big Ten during this period.
-They posted a record of 27-5 which worked out to a winning rate of just over eighty-four percent (.843).
+The Wolverines were even better in the Big Ten during this period.
+Michigan posted a record of 27-5 which worked out to a winning rate of just over eighty-four percent (.843).
 Oh, by the way, they won a national championship (1997) and three conference championships (1997, 1998 (Tie) and 2000 (Tie).

 Congratulations to David J. Brandt for his outstanding contributions to the winningest program in college football history.
 Happy Birthday Dave and Go Blue!

-Check out the link below for more information on David J. Brandt and his four-year career in the NFL.
+Check out the link below for more information on Dave Brandt and his four-year career in the NFL.

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!

 Click below to order your copy!